5lavomir/geometric_calculator/README.md

 ## Project

-**Geometric Calculator**  was created for the purpose of passing semester 2 at NC Level 5 in UHI College
+**Geometric Calculator** was created as a part of module Aplications Development at NC Level 5 in UHI College\
+It is used to calculations areas, perimeters and volumes geometric figures.

 ## Languages used